UBIEEE/Salty_Capybara_Proposal_Example/README.md

 Extended plans: Build a micromouse simulator with only the bare minimum to hold the data and sends out the commands to the robot.
 (This starts in Java and tehen we will convert this into C++ later on because our skills in Java are just better).

 ### Hardware Plan
-This should be a more detailed explanation of how your hardware will work.
-This should include the electrical requirements of all the individual components of your system and how those requirements will be managed.
-This should also include a detailed explanation of the hardware components of your system and how they will interact with each other.
-This should include a detailed explanation of the sensors you will be using, how they work, and how you will be using them to complete your task.
-This should also include specifications of your components, including the voltage/current ranges they support as well as their physical dimensions (when applicable).

 - Arduino Uno
 - Wheels: Plan on using 4 - Ordered 2.6" diameter wheels - will experiment with 3d printed wheels